-- Assignment to serve one individual.
-Persons assigned to volunteer guardians are able to communicate and appreciate the care and compassion shown by a volunteer.
+- Assignment to serve one individual who is able to communicate and appreciate the care and compassion shown by a volunteer.

-- A commitment to visiting the individual at least once a month and being aware of his or her needs.
+- A commitment to visit the individual at least once a month and be aware of his or her needs.

 - Being available 24/7 to respond to inquiries when needed from nursing home or medical staff regarding the individual's care.

-- An opportunity for people of all faiths to participate as guardians.
-Clients come from various faith backgrounds.
+- An opportunity for people of all faiths to participate as guardians to individuals from various faith backgrounds.

-- The opportunity to extend the love and mercy of Christ to the lonely.
+- The opportunity to extend the love and mercy of Christ Jesus to the lonely.

 Guardianship and Caregiver Support Group Meetings

-Catholic Charities Adult Advocacy Services hosts support group meetings in Lexington, Ohio, near Mansfield for legal guardians and caregivers to elderly individuals.
-The support group meetings are hosted bi-monthly on the first Wednesday of the month and provide both education and an opportunity to share with others.
-The meetings are held from 6 to 7:30 p.m. at Resurrection Church, 2600 Lexington Ave., Lexington, Ohio 44904.
+Catholic Charities Adult Advocacy Services hosts support group meetings in Lexington, OH, near Mansfield, for legal guardians and caregivers to elderly individuals.
+The bi-monthly support group meetings, hosted the first Wednesday of the month, provide both education and an opportunity to share with others.
+The meetings are held from 6 to 7:30 p.m. at Resurrection Church, 2600 Lexington Ave., Lexington, OH 44904.
 The meetings are open to people of all faiths at no cost.

 An estimated five million, or one in 10, seniors nationally are victims of elder abuse, neglect or financial exploitation.
 Catholic Charities Adult Advocacy programs help protect adults age 55 and older in Huron, Erie, Richland and Ottawa Counties through legal guardianship.